Zeroth-Order Algorithms for Nonconvex Minimax Problems with Improved Complexities: Zeroth-order Algorithms for Deterministic Minimax Problems

-\begin{remark} We see that the total calls to the (deterministic) zeroth-order oracle depends linearly on the dimensionality of the problem under consideration.
-The dependence on $\epsilon$ is the same as that of corresponding first-order methods~\cite{lin2019gradient}.
+\begin{remark} We see that the total number of calls to the (deterministic) zeroth-order oracle depends linearly on the dimension of the problem.
+The dependence on $\epsilon$ is the same as that of the corresponding first-order methods~\cite{lin2019gradient}.
 But, the dependence on the condition number $\kappa$ is increased from $\kappa^2$ to $\kappa^5$ (assuming $d_1$ and $d_2$ are of constant order).
 This is due to the choice of balancing the various tuning parameters in the zeroth-order setting, in particular $\mu_1$ and $\mu_2$ which are absent in the first-order setting. \end{remark}